bluewave-labs/verifywise/README.md

 To run a development instance of VerifyWise via `npm`, follow these steps:

+1. Crate "verifywise" database in your local PostgreSQL server.
-1. Fork and clone the repository.
+2. Fork and clone the repository.
 Go to the Clients directory.
-2. Run `npm i; npm run dev`
+3. Run `npm i; npm run dev`
-3. Go to ../Servers directory.
+4. Go to ../Servers directory.
-4. Run `npm i; npm run watch`
+5. Run `npm i; npm run watch`
-5. Now the application is up and running on `https://localhost:5173`
+6. Now the application is up and running on `https://localhost:5173`

 Currently the application is in rapid development, so check back here often.

 ## Quick links

-- This application is currently in the design stage.
+- This application is currently in the development stage.
 The designs and workflows are [available for everyone](https://www.figma.com/design/o4xu4PeC5bo1Ii4dyom6vQ/VerifyWise?node-id=0-1&t=Ty2Jh4S8QgHGrqon-1).
 This link includes 2 pages: dashboard designs and the style guide.
 - The [VerifyWise presentation](https://pitch.com/v/verifywise-democratizing-ai-governance-zhxvh6), including terminology, why we started this project, technology, and roadmap

 ## Who is it for?